starcraftman/pakit/DESIGN.md

 ## Configuration

-File config by hidden YAML file at `~/.wok.yml`.
+File config by a YAML file, default at `~/.wok.yml`.

-The idea is a user can define a dict that overrides default configuration variables of the build in his config file.
-Allows flexible recipes.

 ```yaml
 # Default options passed to all recipes self.opts, can be overwridden by specific opts.